greavr/gcp-custom-autoscaling/manual-scaler-controller/ReadMe.md

-This function disables autoscaling by disabling the autoscaling cron-scheduler.
-This is for set periods of time.
+This function enables advanced scheduling tooling

 ## Env Vars:
 `mig_name` - Name of the managed instance group (mig) \
 `mig_region` - Region of the mig \
 `GCP_PROJECT` - Auto set value for GCP project \
-`mig-size-cf` - HTTPS target of the MIG CF
+`mig_size_cf` - HTTPS target of the MIG CF `autoscaler_cf` - HTTPS target for the default LB

 ## Running the CF locally
 ```